nigel-bruce-khan/BEASTLAB22/project-mp/report/README.md

 		        }

-Lastly, check if the selected maximum is higher that the current value
+Lastly, check if the selected maximum is higher that the current value at position i and perform the corresponding index and distance updates.

         if (maxStruct.max_cr > mp[i])
       {